 Some weekends, you’ll find entertainers that make the beat go on with live music during the day.
-The Market often coincides with other Downtown Lakeland events, such Spring Obsession (the Lakeland Rotary Club’s annual gardening event), the Polk Museum of Art’s Art Crawl, or the Explorations V Children’s Festival, giving you even more to enjoy while you’re in the area.
+The Market often coincides with other events in the downtown area of Lakeland, such Spring Obsession (the Lakeland Rotary Club’s annual gardening event), the Polk Museum of Art’s Art Crawl, or the Explorations V Children’s Festival, giving you even more to enjoy while you’re in the area.
 (Tip: Check Lakeland Mom’s Calendar often for these events so you don’t miss out!

 Buying Local & Shopping Small

 Supporting local businesses benefits our community in so many ways.
-In fact, some local businesses that now have brick-and-mortar locations got their start as vendors at the Market.
+In fact, some local businesses that now have brick-and-mortar locations got their start as vendors at the Lakeland Market.
 Two examples include Born + Bread Bakehouse and Honeycomb Bread Bakers.

 Plus, “shopping small” can also be easier on your wallet.
 Many of the items you can find are comparable, or better, in price than what you might find in corporate stores, and will often be of better quality.
 And, they’ll most definitely be more unique!

 More Than Just Stuff to Buy

 The entrepreneurs and local artisans at the Downtown Lakeland Farmers Market are some of the most pleasant people you’ll meet … they’re a wonderful mix of families, couples, friends, and single entrepreneurs from all backgrounds, happy to be part of our community and want you to feel the same way.
-I have yet to meet a vendor at the Market that doesn’t interact kindly with my kids, whether just saying hello to educating them on how they care for their plants, explaining to them how they make their crafts or their foods, and even giving them samples to try.
+I have yet to meet a local vendor at the Market that doesn’t interact kindly with my kids, whether just saying hello to educating them on how they care for their plants, explaining to them how they make their crafts or their foods, and even giving them samples to try.
 Even on the days we’re not in the market to buy anything, we still enjoy the conversations with new people and learning about the businesses they’ve created.